ST HUGH’S SCHOOL (LEADING LEARNING FORWARD EDUCATION PARTNERSHIP)

-Your privacy is important to St Hugh’s National Teaching School (Lead School) and Leading Learning Forward Teaching School Alliance (LLF TSA).
-This privacy statement, updated in May 2018 to meet the requirements of GDPR legislation, provides information about the personal information that St Hugh’s National Teaching School, as the lead school for LLF TSA, collects, and the ways in which St Hugh’s National Teaching School on behalf of LLF TSA uses that personal information.
+Your privacy is important to St Hugh’s School as the lead school of Leading Learning Forward Education Partnership (LLF EP).
+This privacy statement, updated in September 2021 to meet the requirements of GDPR legislation, provides information about the personal information that St Hugh’s School, as the lead school for LLF Education Partnership, collects, and the ways in which St Hugh’s School on behalf of LLF Education Partnership uses that personal information.

 Privacy Statement (How we use your information)